 - We will ask you to change into a hospital gown for your procedure.
-All of your belongings will stay with you during your visit. - You may be asked to remove hairpins, jewelry, eyeglasses, hearing aids, and any removable dental work that could affect the images. - The radiologist who does the procedure, or an assistant, will explain this procedure to you in detail before your biopsy begins.
-They will describe how the biopsy is done, explain possible complications, and give you instructions and self-care tips for after your procedure.
+All of your belongings will stay with you during your visit. - We may ask you to remove hairpins, jewelry, glasses, hearing aids, and any removable dental work that could affect the images. - Women: If there is any chance you may be pregnant, tell the radiologist or CT technologist before the scan begins. - The radiologist who does the procedure, or an assistant, will explain the procedure to you in detail before your biopsy begins.
+They will describe how the biopsy is done, explain possible problems, and give you instructions and self-care tips for after your procedure.
 Be sure to ask all the questions you may have. - You will need to sign a consent form that says you understand what you talked about and that you agree to have this procedure. - We will check your kidney function before your procedure.
-If you are dehydrated, you will receive fluids through the intravenous (IV) line that was started before your scan. - Women: Tell your radiologist or the CT technologist if there is any chance you may be pregnant.
+If needed, we will give you fluids through the intravenous (IV) line that was started before your scan.